trailofbits/osquery-extensions/README.md

  * Linux: `osquery/build/linux/external/trailofbits_osquery_extensions.ext`
  * macOS: `osquery/build/darwin/external/trailofbits_osquery_extensions.ext`

+## Running the automated tests

+Once osquery has been built with tests enabled (i.e.: *without* the SKIP_TESTS variable), enter the build/<platform_name> folder and run the following command: `make trailofbits_extensions_tests`.
+Note that tests are not yet supported on Windows.

 ## Usage

-To quickly test the extension, you can either start it from the osqueryi shell, or launch it manually and wait for it to connect to the running osquery instance.
+To quickly test an extension, you can either start it from the osqueryi shell, or launch it manually and wait for it to connect to the running osquery instance.

-Consider either changing the ownership of `trailofbits_osquery_extensions.ext` to root or running osquery with the `--allow_unsafe` flag.
+By default, osquery does not want to load extensions not owned by root.
+You can either change the ownership of `trailofbits_osquery_extensions.ext` to root, or run osquery with the `--allow_unsafe` flag.

 > osqueryi --extension /path/to/trailofbits_osquery_extensions.ext